telamonian/theme-darcula/README.md

 jlpm build:dev
 ```

-To rebuild the package and the JupyterLab app (if using Anaconda, run from specific environment):
+To rebuild the package and the JupyterLab app (if using Anaconda, run from specific environment, will probably require administrator priviledges):

 ```bash
 jlpm build:prod